 A master smith gave this sickle to a young women as a wedding gift in 1926.
 After beets were dug up, harvesters used sickles to scrape clumps of dirt off them and then remove the tops and leaves.
 This particular sickle was used for at least 26 years.
 Nevertheless, the curved, tapering blade never needed to be sharpened.
 Constant use kept the edge fine.

 1926, gift of Wilhelm Barte

 Professor Peter Seeberger developed a device at the Massachusetts Institute of Technology that synthesizes sugar chains from individual molecules: an oligosaccharide synthesizer.
 Physicians can use these sugar chains to fight diseases.
 The prototype of this device, which has since been exported all over the world, is on display at the “Sugar and Beyond!” exhibition at the Deutsches Technikmuseum.

 An historic moment: Franz Carl Achard, chemist at the Berlin Academy of Sciences, presents the first beet sugar to Prussian King Friedrich Wilhelm III.
 But the meeting, depicted in this painting by Clara E. Fischer, never happened.
 Instead, in 1798 someone else gave the king a sugar sample that had been refined for Achard in the Zuckersiederey Compagnie (Sugar Boiling Company) in Berlin.
 As a result, the king financed the building of the first beet sugar factory, in Cunern (now Konary, Poland) in what was then Silesia.

 Clara E. Fischer, 1903

-The exhibition was realized with the kind support of the LOTTO Foundation Berlin.
+The exhibition was funded in part by the LOTTO Stiftung Berlin.